buzaidj/buzaidj.github.io/_posts/2025-06-28-la_metro_bus_stops.markdown

 [Download the data](https://buzzy-bus-stops.web.app/summary)

 ### Results (as of June 2025)
+I finally compiled the results a few years later.
+I sent the link to a few friends and have observations for around 175 unique bus stops.
 None of the four La Sombrita stops appear in the results (yet)!
-Of about 175 unique stops studied, roughly **25% have shelters**, 41% have shade, and 51% have seating.
-Even though 41% of stops had shade during observation, the shade structures in question may be buildings or trees, offering temporary shade depending on the time of day.
+Of the 175 unique stops studied, reportedly **25% have a shelter**, 41% have shade, and 51% have seating.
+Even though 41% of stops had shade during observation, the shade structures in question seem to be buildings or trees, offering temporary shade depending on the time of day.
 So 41% could be an overestimate.